yueying-teng/auto_image_annotation_tool/README.md

 When docker is running, put the input videos in ```/data/video```.

-The result for each video will be saved separatly in ```/inception/output``` with the csv names same as csv names.
+The result for each video will be saved separatly in ```/inception/output``` with the csv names same as video names.

 ### steps